 \subsection{Counterfactual Multi-Agent Policy Gradients (COMA)}

-In fully cooperative POSG, joint actions typically generate only the global cost (i.e., a same cost function sharing between agents), making it difficult for each agent to deduce its own contribution to the team’s success.
-In some cases, it is possible to design an individual reward function for each agent.
-However, these rewards are not generally available in cooperative setting and usually fail to encourage individual agents to sacrifice in order to obtain better global performance.
-This will substantially impede multi-agent learning in challenging tasks, even with relatively a small number of agents \cite{foerster2018counterfactual}.
-This crucial challenge is called \textit{multi-agent credit assignment} problem \cite{chang2004all}.
-COMA \cite{foerster2018counterfactual} solves this problem by learning a centralized critic with a \textit{counterfactual baseline} which is inspired by \textit{difference rewards} \cite{wolpert2002optimal}.
+In fully cooperative POSG, joint actions typically generate only the global cost (i.e., the same cost function sharing between agents), making it difficult for each agent to deduce its contribution to the team’s success.
+In some cases, it is possible to design an individual cost function for each agent.
+However, these costs are not generally available in a collaborative setting and usually fail to encourage individual agents to sacrifice to obtain better global performance.
+This will substantially impede multi-agent learning in challenging tasks, even with a relatively small number of agents \citep{foerster2018counterfactual}.
+This crucial challenge is called \textit{multi-agent credit assignment} problem \citep{chang2004all}.
+COMA \citep{foerster2018counterfactual} solves this problem by learning a centralized critic with a \textit{counterfactual baseline} which is inspired by \textit{difference rewards} \citep{wolpert2002optimal}.